-In the production processes of the petroleum, chemical, and pharmaceutical industries, pipelines, valves, pressure vessels, and other equipment are interconnected through passages.
-A sealing gasket is normally placed at every flange joint to prevent leakage.
-Because these services often involve sealing high-temperature or corrosive gases and liquids, traditional gasket materials cannot meet the duty.
-Polytetrafluoroethylene (PTFE), however, combines high-temperature resistance, ageing resistance, and excellent chemical inertness, making it an unrivaled choice for sealing gaskets in such conditions.
+In the production processes of the petroleum, chemical, and pharmaceutical industries, equipment such as pipelines, valves, and pressure vessels is interconnected through passages.
+To prevent leakage at every flange joint, a sealing gasket is typically placed.
+However, because these applications often involve sealing high-temperature or corrosive gases and liquids, traditional gasket materials may not be sufficient.
+Polytetrafluoroethylene (PTFE) offers a solution, as it combines high-temperature resistance, aging resistance, and excellent chemical inertness, making it a superior choice for sealing gaskets in such environments.

 Pure molded PTFE gaskets suffer from poor elastic recovery, which seriously compromises sealing performance.
 To overcome this drawback, we developed the expanded PTFE (ePTFE) gasket.
 This article describes a detailed preparation process for an enhanced ePTFE gasket that not only improves recovery but also enhances the sealing reliability of the joint.